-Let’s return to our example of Liz, the intrapreneurship consultant.
-If Liz finds her clients begin with a story of job dissatisfaction, she probably won’t get their attention when she talks about empowering them to make an impact on the organization.
+If Janet finds her clients begin with a story of job dissatisfaction, she probably won’t get their attention when she talks about empowering them to make an impact on the organization.
 She would brand herself as someone who solves career frustration problems.

-Her brand message would be about making an impact in the organization.
+Her brand message would be about making an impact on the organization.
 It might be something like, “Transform your current job.”
 Or even, “Grow your career with your own intrapreneurship program.”

 If so, she’s got a potential niche.
 But if most of the action comes from dissatisfied workers, she’s got some strategizing to do.

-By focusing on her client’s stories, Liz gets away from questions like, “What do I call the process?”
+By focusing on her client’s stories, Janet gets away from questions like, “What do I call the process?”
 She doesn’t scare people away with warnings like, “Stop whining and get to work!”
 She focuses directly on her first step — identifying a market where prospects genuinely need what she can offer.

 Want to learn more?
 Download “End Fuzzy Brand Syndrome By Telling Stories — 4 Case Studies.”
 Click here for FREE immediate access.